eherve/mongoose-datatable/README.md

 * search

-    The search string or regular expression for which the condition has to be built.
+    An array containing the search strings or regular expressions for which the condition has to be built.

 * options